 Have they gone to the Doctor and checked thyroid labs only to have the labs return as normal?

 Have you then been told that you don't have hypothyroid and that you don't need to be treated?

 Wilson's Temperature Syndrome (WTS, also known as Wilson's Syndrome) is a protocol designed for exactly this kind of situation.
 Not only that, it tends to work well for many other symptoms not typically associated with thyroid, but which are associated with low temperature.

 Over a hundred years ago, it was noted that the health of people with a goiter (enlarged thyroid) improved when they took large doses of iodine.
 It was later noticed that many people who had other related symptoms did even better taking pig thyroid.
 Improvements were made when they began testing for Thyroid Stimulating Hormone (TSH) - an indication of thyroid dysfunction.
 Although the TSH test was more specific for the thyroid, it missed about 60% of the people who had thyroid symptoms.
-In the 1950's-1970's, Dr Broda Barnes treated many of these patients with pig thyroid very successfully.
+In the 1950's-1970's, Dr. Broda Barnes treated many of these patients with pig thyroid very successfully.
 These treatments helped alleviate all their symptoms and also helped prevent various forms of chronic conditions including heart disease.
-In the 1990's, Dr Denis Wilson noticed that while that therapy worked well for many people, the dose would often have to be continually increased to the point where it no longer worked and even made people worse!.
+In the 1990's, Dr. Denis Wilson noticed that while that therapy worked well for many people, the dose would often have to be continually increased to the point where it no longer worked and even made people worse!
 He developed a different way to treat these people that involved using T3 - the active form of thyroid hormone made by the body.
-Thus was birthed the Wilson's Protocol (WT3).
+This resulted in the Wilson's Protocol (WT3).

 how it works